SofiaAfendra/react-redux-workshop/README.md

 - Use the custom hook to extract the selector's and dispatched actions wherever it is needed throughout the app.

-> **Hint:** pay close attendion to the objects we use to map selectors and actions in the `withGameProps.jsx` file.
-Do we stil need them?
+> **Hint:** pay close attendion to the objects we use to map selectors and actions in the `withGameProps.jsx` / `withBoardProps.jsx` file.
+Do we still need them?

-> **Hint:** If the mapping proccess is no longer available does the `withGameProps.jsx` file have any props passed to it?
+> **Hint:** If the mapping proccess is no longer available does the `withGameProps.jsx`/ `withBoardProps.jsx` file have any props passed to it?

 > **Hint** Are there any other places we need to look to remove or reform the same pattern?